 Inherited susceptibility to bleeding

-A tendency to bleed excessively can be passed down through families via faulty genes.
-Hemophilia and von Willebrand's disease are two examples; in both cases, women may hemorrhage when they have periods.
+- A tendency to bleed excessively can be passed down through families via faulty genes.
+Hemophilia and Von Willebrand disease (VWD) are two examples; in both cases, women may experience excessive bleeding when they have periods.

 Sexually transmitted infections (STIs)